-Overarching theme / topic Summary of issues raised in comments How the comments have been taken into account Policy recommendations A proportion of land in new developments should be allocated to Community Land Trusts.
+Policy recommendations A proportion of land in new developments should be allocated to Community Land Trusts.
 Noted.
 The Councils have set out a preferred approach for community led housing and co-housing developments, that can include Community Land Trusts, that allows for these developments where they are consistent with residential planning policies.
 The Councils preferred approach is to deliver mixed and balanced communities by seeking a range of housing types, sizes and tenures in all new developments.
 Design Support high quality design in new development, including insulation.
 Noted.
 A range of policies to secure high quality design for new homes and places are set out in the Great Places chapter of the preferred options Local Plan and the Climate Change theme of the preferred options report includes policy proposals regarding net zero carbon buildings and designing buildings to take account of climate change.
 Design New development should be accessible to wheelchair users.
 Noted.
 The preferred options Local Plan includes a requirement for new homes to be accessible and adaptable, including for wheelchair users.

-Overarching theme / topic Summary of issues raised in comments How the comments have been taken into account Design Support prefab design.
+Overarching theme Summary of issues How the comments have been / topic raised in comments taken into account

+Design Support prefab design.
 Noted.
 The Councils have not set out specific requirements for the construction methods of new homes, and therefore prefab homes, or other methods of construction could be used by developers provided that the overall design of the new home is consistent with other policies within the Local Plan.
 Climate change mitigation and adaptation New development should be low or zero carbon and energy efficient.
 Noted.
 The Climate Change theme of the preferred options report includes policy proposals regarding net zero carbon buildings, setting out potential standards that could be applied to new development, guided by the findings of the Net Zero Carbon Study.
 Climate change mitigation and adaptation Include policies which require housing to cope with colder winters and hotter summers.
 Noted.
 The Climate Change theme of the preferred options report includes policy proposals regarding designing buildings to take account of climate change.
 Climate change mitigation and adaptation Support living roofs.
 Noted.
 The Climate Change theme of the preferred options report includes policy proposals regarding designing buildings to take account of climate change, and this includes supporting the inclusion of green roofs.